Troubleshooting Edge VM Configuration Mismatch Alarm in UI

 • To resolve this mismatch fire refresh api (Refresh api does not need any request body): POST https://<manager-ip>/api/v1/transport-nodes/<edge-uuid>?action=refresh_node_configuration&resource_type=EdgeNode

-• Now, check again the output of Edge transport node state api:GET https://<manager-ip>/api/v1/transport-nodes/<edge-uuid>/state If in this Edge transport node state api, "node_deployment_state" for Edge transport node is NODE_READY then then we can say mismatch is resolved from Edge-MP vertical side:
+• Now, check the output of Edge transport node state api:GET https://<manager-ip>/api/v1/transport-nodes/<edge-uuid>/state If in this Edge transport node state api, "node_deployment_state" for Edge transport node is NODE_READY, then we can say the mismatch is resolved from Edge-MP vertical side:

 {